dementive/ImperatorToRome2/README.md

 - [ ] Export the results of the Rome 2 battle to logs
 - [ ] Parse battle results into program
 - [ ] Update imperator game state with results of battle
+- [ ] Write code that isn't horrible

 #### Requirements